 It allows readers to see that you’re current, active and educated, giving you more credibility.
 Plus, as we mentioned in the previous tip, it also helps with your inbound marketing by providing readers with information or educated opinions on topics they’re seeking out.
 It’s a win-win situation for everyone.

-If your business has a community manager or similar role, let him or her (or them) take the spotlight for your company by showcasing them on all your online platforms.
-Put his or her face on your Facebook page with information about that position and personal interests.
+If your business has a community manager or similar role, let them take the spotlight for your company by showcasing them on all your online platforms.

-Display his or her Twitter handle or email address so readers to easily access them with questions or concerns.
+Display their Twitter handle or email address so readers can easily access them with questions or concerns.
 Giving people a face to your community manager will make them feel more comfortable with your brand as a whole and will help build a strong relationship between you both.

-7) Apologize and Say “Thank You” When Necessary
+12. Apologize and say “Thank You” when necessary.

 As every human knows, we all have our flaws and we all make mistakes.
 But when it comes to our businesses, we often try to protect our reputations at all costs, even if it’s our businesses that are at fault.
 And we mustn’t forget that our businesses are, in fact, made up of humans.

 More than that, though, you should be thanking your fans/followers/customers/advocates/etc. often.
-Something as simple as posting a Facebook status that celebrates reaching 5,000 fans, thanking them specifically for helping you reach that milestone, goes a long way.
+Something as simple as an Instagram post celebrating reaching 5,000 followers and thanking them specifically for helping you reach that milestone goes a long way.

-Or, sending out an email to current and past customers (perhaps on Thanksgiving) expressing your gratitude for their business.
-This is another way of making your audience see you as humans who care about them as humans, not simply a money-hungry company who’s uninterested in building relationships.
+Or, send out an email to current and past customers (perhaps on Thanksgiving) expressing your gratitude for their business.
+This is another way of making your audience see you as humans who care about them as humans, not simply a money-hungry company that’s uninterested in building relationships.

 This isn’t just a tip for upper management, nor is it just a tip for your customer service department.
 It’s for every member of your team and every part of your brand’s online persona.

 Humanizing a brand can’t happen without actual humans being available to do it.
-For example, if someone at your business posts regularly to your social media platforms, he or she should also be available to respond to all fan/follower comments, questions, reviews, etc. Too often are there businesses that simply schedule out their social posts for the month, ignoring the importance of frequent engagement.
+For example, if someone at your business posts regularly to your social media platforms, he or she should also be available to respond to comments, questions, reviews, etc. Too often businesses simply schedule out their social posts for the month, ignoring the importance of frequent engagement.

 This is a great opportunity to show that your business has a human side to it and is willing to help these followers get information, share ideas, and feel good about promoting your brand.